Marriage

 7) Court final judgement of divorce of a previous marriage (if the fiancé(e) is divorced).

-8) at latest on the day of marriage: Confirmation of legal residence in the Czech Republic issued by the Foreign Police of the CR not earlier than 7 working days before the marriage.
+8) No later than on the day of marriage: Confirmation of legal residence in the Czech Republic issued by the Foreign Police of the CR not earlier than 7 working days before the marriage.
 This does not apply, if the fiancé(e) is a citizen of the European Union, a citizen of a contracting state to the Agreement on the European Economic Area, or their family member.

-Submitted documents issued by foreign authorities must be officially authenticated, unless stipulated otherwise by an international agreement, and must be officially translated into the Czech language.
-The civil registry office may waive the requirement of authentication of documents if it constitutes an insurmountable obstacle.
+Submitted documents issued by foreign authorities must be officially authenticated, unless stipulated otherwise by an international agreement, and must be officially translated into Czech.
+The civil registry office may waive the requirement for authentication of documents if it constitutes an insurmountable obstacle.

 Protocol on Contracting Marriage

 Based on the documents listed above, you will fill in the Protocol on Contracting Marriage at the civil registry office together with the registry official.
 The Protocol includes names, surnames, and national identification numbers of witnesses.
-Foreigners state their date and place of birth instead of national identification numbers.
+Foreign nationals provide their date and place of birth instead of a national identification number.

 During the wedding ceremony, witnesses are required to prove their identity by an identification document (ID or passport).